kailash-manasarovar/statement/docs/timeline/2023/august.md

     Your browser does not support the audio element.
 </audio>

-- Just like the first time in [July in Thailand](july.md#the-first-time-i-become-terrified-about-being-arrested) a supporting grace surrounds me.
+- Just like the first time in [July in Thailand](july.md#the-first-time-i-become-terrified-about-being-arrested) a powerful supporting grace surrounds me.
-- First, when I go public, I get 1000s of new followers who are hearing what's going on for me.
+- First, when I go public a couple of days later, I get 1000s of new followers who are hearing what's been going on for me.
 - Second, my Tibetan monk friend will come to visit me when I tell him how upset I am.

 ## More evidence from this period